Saint-Frédéric, Quebec

 Saint-Frédéric (/fr/) is a parish in the Municipalité régionale de comté Beauce-Centre in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 1,065 as of 2021.
 It is named after Reverend Frédéric Caron, first priest of Saint-Frédéric.

+History

+It was around 1800 that the first settlers established themselves in what is now Saint-Frédéric, which at that time formed part of Saint-Joseph-de-la-Beauce.
+The municipality officially split from Saint-Joseph-de-la-Beauce in April 1856 under the name of Saint-Frédéric-de-Beauce, in memory of the first parish priest and founder of the parish, Frédéric Caron.
+Eventually the name will be shortened to become simply Saint-Frédéric.
+In 1918 the southern section of the municipality would secede to become Tring-Jonction.

+Archbishop Louis-Albert Vachon was born in this parish.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Frédéric had a population of 1065 living in 422 of its 443 total private dwellings, a change of from its 2016 population of 997.
 With a land area of 72.35 km2, it had a population density of in 2021.